Home Exercise Encyclopedia Alligator Walks Exercise

 Recommended Sets and Reps

-• Knee-Tap Alligator Walk: Tap each knee to the ground as you crawl for a modified version.
+• Knee-Tap Alligator Walk: Tap your knees lightly to the floor as you crawl—perfect for beginners improving mobility and control.

-• Weighted Vest Alligator Walk: Add a weight vest for extra resistance.
+• Weighted Vest Alligator Walk: Add resistance with a weight vest for increased strength and endurance.

-• Backward Alligator Walk: Crawl in reverse for a greater challenge.
+• Backward Alligator Walk: Move in reverse to challenge stability and coordination.

-• Alligator Walk with Push-Up: Do a push-up every few “steps” to increase intensity.
+• Alligator Walk with Push-Up: Add a push-up every few steps to increase intensity and engage your upper body even more.

-• Use proper surface: Do this on a mat, turf, or soft flooring to protect your hands and knees.
+• Use a Safe Surface: Perform on turf, mats, or rubber flooring to protect your hands and knees.

-• Incorporate into circuits: Combine with push-ups, burpees, or bear crawls for a killer functional workout.
+• Add to Circuits: Combine with push-ups, bear crawls, or burpees for a complete functional conditioning workout.

 Final Thoughts